 “If you think about it, Cambria and I have a lot in common,” Steven Tyler says with a sly grin when asked about his burgeoning relationship with the company.
 “See when you get down to it, we’re both in the rock business!”

 As befits the man who so soulfully sings “I Don’t Want To Miss A Thing,” Steven Tyler throws himself into absolutely everything he does—and that very much includes his own lifestyle choices and sense of personal style.
-And so it’s not too surprising that Steven Tyler is now very passionate and excited by about his new relationship with Cambria.
+And so it’s not too surprising that Steven Tyler is now very passionate and excited about his new relationship with Cambria.
 And though it may surprise some observers, Steven Tyler doesn’t call just any place he puts his famous scarves and microphone home.
 He likes everything he does to have a personal touch and a strong sense of style.

 As Tyler recalls, “The whole relationship began when I got to the house in Nashville, and I felt female energy there, so I went to the backyard and the pool, and the hot tub, and the little koi pond and the chairs, and I loved it all.
 It was like a beautiful treehouse cabin buried in the woods with a beautiful feeling bordering protected Forest Service land.
 I walked in.
-It was a writer-producers Darrell Brown’s place.
+It was writer-producer Darrell Brown’s place.
 The singer Ke$ha had lived there.
 Then I went into the bathroom, which was kind of small, and there’s a tub where Ke$ha took a lot of baths, but the sink was not my style.
 See I’m a real splasher, so I need a big bowl for me to get down into and get washed and ready.
 So I thought before I even met the Cambria people that I would love to do something great with the bathroom—redo the whole thing.

 After I went down to the Cambria Showroom in Nashville to see all the stone I thought, this is the beginning of a beautiful relationship and a beautiful bathroom, which do go together in my mind.
 But even more than that, the Cambria stuff is really just beautiful.
 You see, I’d seen Cambria before I got the Nashville house.
 I did some promotion for my country record last year in the Cambria Gallery in Minneapolis where I met Anne Davis, the wife of Cambria’s President and CEO, and she showed me what Cambria is doing and I just fell in love with all of it.
 So when it all came full circle and the connection was made it really gave me a chance to rip things up and make something better, which is what I try to do with everything I do creatively.
-With that in mind, we are making a glowing New Briton™ vanity, redoing the shower and all the faucets and walls, and making a bathroom that’s worthy of my dreams.”
+With that in mind, we are making a glowing New Brighton™ vanity, redoing the shower and all the faucets and walls, and making a bathroom that’s worthy of my dreams.”